nocalhost/nocalhost.github.io/docs/introduction.md

 Nocalhost is an open-source IDE plugin for cloud-native applications development:

 - **Build, test and debug applications directly inside Kubernetes**
-- **IDE Support :** provides easy to use IDEs extension (supports VS Code and JetBrains), developers can leverage the tools they already know.
+- **IDE Support :** providing the same debugging and developing experience you're used in the IDE even in the remote Kubernetes cluster
 - **Developing with instant file synchronization:** instantly sync your code change to remote container without rebuilding images or restarting containers.

 <figure className="img-frame">